Planning Internal Audit Engagements

 - Decide how to react if the plan needs to be changed during engagement.

-The workshop aims to bring together junior internal auditors from SEE to learn about the fundamentals of planning engagements in line with internationally accepted internal auditing standards.
+The workshop brought together junior internal auditors from SEE to learn about the fundamentals of planning engagements in line with internationally accepted internal auditing standards.

-The workshop will be highly participatory.
-Participants will have the opportunity to share experience and knowledge.
-The workshop will be interactive.
+The workshop was highly participatory.
+Participants had the opportunity to share experience and knowledge.

 Dirk Knol RA MGA (1956) is a Dutch CPA who obtained his experience by working in the public and private sector organizations.
 As audit manager, Dirk is currently responsible for the audit of Excises, European funds and various agencies.
 He cooperates also with the Dutch National Academy for Finance and Economics.
 Since 2002, he has been involved in (twinning) projects in various Eastern European countries.